Learn how to make delicious and flavorful vegetable sambar in the traditional way.

 When required, remove and reheat gently.
 Chances are the the stew has well thickened, so add 1 cup or 2 cups water mix and reheat until it bubbles.
 To enhance flavor, add few drop of oil or even a fresh tempering of mustard seeds and curry leaves.

-Variations Of Sambar Recipe
+Variations With Sambar Recipe

 Sambar is the most popular south Indian stew and every region, in fact every home has its own minor and major variations and special touches.
 Here are few common variations you can try with this recipe.